precond/simple-js-views/README.md

 });
 ```

-The key is the `data-sv-page-name` attribute in the `<body>` element, which binds the page initialization
+The key is the `data-sv-init` attribute in the `<body>` element, which binds an initialization function to
-function to the page.
-The role of the framework is to look up this attribute on page load and execute
+the page.
+The role of the library is to look up this attribute on page load and execute the init function
-the init function if it is found.
-The init function receives the `body` element as `this`.
+if it is found (the init function receives the `body` element as `this`).
+There is no need to write any
+inline javascript on the page, just load your script files in the bottom of the page as usual.

 ## Design goals
-* Server-side framework agnostic; works on any HTML page
+* Server-side framework agnostic; works on any HTML page generated in any server environment
-* Client-side framework agnostic; specifically does not require jQuery, but does not exclude it either
+* Client-side framework agnostic; specifically does not require jQuery (but does not exclude it, of course)
 * Makes it possible to easily write page-specific Javascript code in organized manner
 * Makes it possible to hook to that page-specific code non-intrusively in the HTML code
 * Keep it simple for pages for which simple is sufficient